-Fighting with the intruders sometimes works, especially if you have some training and are physically fit.
+Fighting with intruders sometimes works, especially if you have some training and are physically fit.
 But for most, fighting doesn’t work because the victim was pre-selected for their lack of fighting-back capability.

 In a life-threatening situation, there are no rules for fighting in self-defense.
 The idea is not to stand toe-to-toe and duke it out.
 Sometimes all you need is one incapacitating blow to the nose, eyes, or throat to allow time to escape and call for help.

 Home invasion survival should be a team effort.
 Take a self-defense class together with your family so all can learn the proper techniques and can practice the procedures.
 A practiced technique has a better chance of being used effectively in a crisis.

-Faking illness doesn’t always work especially in the home.
+Faking illness doesn’t always work especially at home.
 Most home invaders don’t care about your welfare anyway.
-Faking illness might work in public or while being transported or while fighting off molesters, but don’t count on it as the only choice.
+Faking illness might work in public or while being transported or while fighting off molesters but don’t count on it as the only choice.

 You must decide in advance which technique to use depending on your acting skills.

 Home Invasion Survival: What Not to Do

-- Don’t ever try to pull a weapon on an armed perpetrator who has you covered with a handgun unless you feel it’s your last chance.
+- Don’t ever try to pull a weapon on an armed perpetrator who have you covered with a handgun unless you feel it’s your last chance.

 - Don’t ever agree to be transported somewhere else like an ATM machine or other location unless you feel it’s a life or death decision.
 The second crime scene is almost always more violent than in your home.

-- If you have a choice, never agree to be tied-up, handcuffed, or be placed in the trunk of a car because it takes away most of your self-defense options.
+- If you have a choice, never agree to be tied up, handcuffed, or placed in the trunk of a car because it takes away most of your self-defense options.